ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 ### 8.5.2 Install the certs-local DKMS helpers

 * shim looks for a file named grubx64.efi by default.
 We keep systemd-boot, we just let shim launch it by using that filename.
-Your ESP is /efi from earlier.
+Your ESP is /efi from earlier that we signed.
 * This follows the Arch Wiki’s shim setup: copy shimx64.efi and mmx64.efi, and use grubx64.efi as the next stage so shim finds it reliably.
 We are using systemd-boot’s binary at that name.
 * Tip: leave your existing systemd-boot boot entry in place for recovery.
 Your firmware will try the new “Shim (MOK) [Arch]” entry first once you move it up in boot order.